Now

 Main entrance, 705 Pike.
 Let's go in.

 Past the FedEx—the guys in there are great, by the way—and there's Espresso Caffé Dior on your right.
 Past the fountain, if they're open, you'll find Pike Heat on your left, Taco Del Mar on your right, and then The Stamp and Coin Shop, which has been here since the '80s.
 Bathrooms on the first floor are open to the public—one stall, half-height doors, because that's the one that's open to the public.
-There's a seating area usually roped off "for convention attendees only."
+There's a seating area often roped off "for convention attendees only."

 Keep going.
 Exits to the drop-off area on your left in the tunnel.
 All the way at the end, a commercial restaurant space.
 Unlisted on the directory.
 No name on the door.
 I've been inside—there's a bar with empty shelves behind it, like the owner skipped town and the bank came for everything but the fixtures.
 Next to it, the entrance to ACT Theatre—which is wrong on at least three levels.
 One, it's no longer an entrance, you have to go around.
 Two, ACT recently merged with Seattle Shakespeare to form Union Arts Center.
 Third, and this is the biggest wrong of them all, Seattle's theater groups are forced to merge to survive.